jarus/flask-testing/docs/index.rst

 "gotcha".

-Another gotcha is that Flask-SQLAlchemy **also** removes the session instance at the end of every request (as should any threadsafe application using SQLAlchemy with **scoped_session**).
+Another gotcha is that Flask-SQLAlchemy **also** removes the session instance at the end of every request (as should any thread safe application using SQLAlchemy with **scoped_session**).
 Therefore the session is cleared along with any objects added to it every time you call ``client.get()`` or another client method.

 For example::

     class SomeTest(MyTest):

         def test_something(self):

             user = User()